NikitaShvadlenko/BankingApp/README.md

 4. [Sourcery](https://github.com/krzysztofzablocki/Sourcery)
 5. [Genesis](https://github.com/yonaskolb/Genesis) *(optionally, to generate modules from templates)*

-## Build instructions

-:mega:
-**It is possible to view the project without completing Build Instructions, because the .xcodeproj file and generated files were added to the repository.**

 * #### Change the bundle identifier and code signing options in the `project.yml` *(optionally, if you do not have an access to secrets)*